-To the greatest extent feasible within the bounds of financial and fiduciary prudence, it is the policy of the Treasurer to remove any barriers to the full participation in investment transactions afforded via the investment program by actively identifying and considering for hire brokers/dealers that provide proof of minority-, female-, disabled-, and/or veteran-owned or managed status.
+To the greatest extent feasible within the bounds of financial and fiduciary prudence, the Treasurer shall seek to provide preference to qualified brokers/dealers that provide proof of minority-, female, disabled-, and/or veteran-owned or -managed status.
 The Treasurer shall establish a process by which said specially claimed statuses are verified, and a review shall be conducted at fixed intervals to ensure that special statuses continue to apply.